-Figure 1 - 20 Logical Volume with 4 Logical Drives
+Figure 1 - 20 Logical Volume Composed of 4 Logical Drives and 24 Drives

 Configuration B can help reduce the chance of encountering points of failure:

 - a) Higher Redundancy: Configuration A has one dedicated spare, while Configuration B allows the configuration of four spares.
 In Configuration B, the risk of simultaneous drive failure in a logical drive is significantly reduced compared to Configuration A. The total array capacity is comparatively smaller by the use of spares. - b) Less Rebuild Time: The time during rebuild is a time of potential hazard.
 For example, a RAID 5 logical drive can only withstand single drive failure if another drive fails during the rebuild process, data will be lost.
 The time span for rebuilding a faulty drive should be minimized to reduce the possibility of having two drives fail at the same time.